othneildrew/Best-README-Template/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Remember to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and [Semantic Versioning](https://semver.org/)
+Remember to include a tag, and to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and [Semantic Versioning](https://semver.org/) when uploading your commit and/or creating the issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>